-2018/19 was an extremely busy and eventful year for Our Sansar and we delivered against the majority of the objectives set in our plan.
+2019/20 was an extremely busy and eventful year for Our Sansar and we delivered against the majority of the objectives set in our plan.
 Our team consists of 11 members of core staff, all working on a voluntary basis, and a number of volunteers helping out with various tasks on ad hoc basis.
-We also have 14 paid members of local Nepalese staff working on the ground, including one of our former children who has now grown up, is attending college and is working part time at the children's home.
+We also have 14 paid members of local Nepalese staff working on the ground, including two of our former children who have now grown up.
+One of the boys is attending college and is working part time at the children's home, and the other one is trying a variety of training placements and working at our child helpline and children's home as needed.

 Thanks to funding from trusts, campaigns and individual donations last year we managed to get involved in quite a few activities.
 Our children's home in Parwanipur, near Birgunj has developed into a fantastic project.
 At the moment there are 16 street children living there and we are planning to help many more.
-We have employed extra staff to do more outreach work and assist more children.
 All the children are receiving good education, extra curricular classes at the home such as dance, guitar, computer and cooking.
-We have linked further 4 boys with their families and are supporting their education and providing the families with extra help.
+We have linked further 2 boys with their families and are supporting their education and providing the families with extra help.